JochenFM/Milestone_2/README.md

 I expect different user groups to have the following expectations when they come to the site:

 - As a general user, I would like to enjoy a simple memory card game with a visually appealing format and uplifting music.
-- As a general user, I would enjoy viewing and matching images of female statisticians who had a significant impact on the field of statistics.
+- As a general user, I would enjoy learning something meaningful while playing a game.
 - As a general user, I would like to play a game that does not take too long but posits a small challenge.
 - As a general user, I would like to be able to track my progress.
 - As a general user, I would like to practice my memory skills.